Lepton Phenomenology of Stueckelberg Portal to Dark Sector: Conclusions

 \section{Conclusions}

-We constructed a phenomenological Lagrangian approach which combines SM and DM sectors based on the Stueckelberg mechanism for generation mass of dark $U_D(1)$ gauge boson (or dark photon).
+We constructed a phenomenological Lagrangian approach which combines SM and DM sectors based on the Stueckelberg mechanism for the generation mass of the dark $U_D(1)$ gauge boson (or dark photon).
 The DM sector contains dark photon, dark scalar, and generic dark fermion fields.
-DM scalar could be identified as the Stueckelberg ALPs.
-Couplings of DSB and DGB with fermions of SM have interference between $v_{ij}$ and $a_{ij}$ and coupling of DGB with fermions is proportional to ratio mass DGB to scale of New Physics $\Lambda$.
-Stueckelberg Portal opens new possibilities for study of phenomenology of BSM Physics and can be important for running and planning experiments at world-wide facilities (e.g., for the NA64 Experiment at SPS CERN~\cite{Banerjee:2016tad,Banerjee:2017hhz}).
+Note that the dark scalar generates the mass of the dark photon and plays a role of Goldstone boson in our gauge-invariant formalism.
+Stueckelberg portal opens new possibilities for study of phenomenology of BSM physics and can be important for running and planning experiments at world-wide facilities (e.g., for the NA64 Experiment at SPS CERN~\cite{Banerjee:2016tad,Banerjee:2017hhz}).

-We derived boundaries on the effective couplings of our Lagrangian using data on lepton AMMs, LFV lepton decays $l_i\to\gamma l_k$, and $\mu-e$ conversion.
+We derived the limits on the effective couplings of our Lagrangian using data on lepton AMMs, LFV lepton decays $l_i\to\gamma l_k$, and $\mu-e$ conversion.
 It is known that the latter are very useful because they give more stringent limits on the couplings of effective Lagrangian.
-We also founded that the $(g-2)$ anomaly can be preferably solved by light dark photon then by scalar boson.
+We also found that the $(g-2)$ anomaly cannot be preferably solved within the Stueckelberg portal scenario by the light dark photon in the framework of conservative scenario with taking into account lepton universality.
+However, the simultaneous explanation of these both anomalies becomes possible once we allow approximately one-order of magnitude hierarchy between the flavor diagonal couplings of $A'$ to electron $g_{ee}$ and to muon $g_{\mu\mu}$, which can be treated as moderately unnatural.
+We mentioned the possible ways for relaxing this tension with the naturalness.
+We leave a detailed study of these aspects of our model for the future publications.

-In future we plan to study a possible role of the Stueckelberg portal in different rare LFV processes including semileptonic decays.
-In forthcoming paper we also plan to extend this portal by inclusion of the $SU_D(2)$ gauge sector and matter fields.
+In the future we plan to study a possible role of the Stueckelberg portal in different LFV processes including semileptonic decays.
+We plan include scalar, pseudoscalar dark bosons into the Stueckelberg portal of DM.
+We also intend to extended our ideas on non-Abelian scenario for the dark sector.